 Let’s say a long-term guest stays home alone, falls asleep, and forgets to stub out the cigarette.
 When he or she wakes up, everything around is burning.
 Firefighters arrive and prevent the worst.
 The rental unit is not burned to the ground, but the damage is severe.
 Who is the one to take the consequences?
-When does a gust become a tenant and takes responsibility for his/her actions?
+When does a guest become a tenant and takes responsibility for his/her actions?
 Is it a negligent guest?
 Or a tenant whose name and signature is on the lease?
 Or a landlord who failed to set up a clear guest policy in the first place?

 Of course, the above-mentioned scenario is somewhat overdramatized.
 But nothing proves the importance of tenant guest policy better than such a story.
-The conclusion is simple: tenants have the right to host guests, but this right should be limited to a certain extend and explained in detail.
+The conclusion is simple: tenants have the right to host guests, but this right should be limited to a certain extent and explained in detail.

 The Thin Line Between Overnight Guest, Long-Term Visitors, and Unofficial Tenants

 The smartest step would be to draw the line between guests, long-term visitors, and unofficial tenants and to indicate tenant rights in regards to each group.
 For good or for ill, there is no law saying for how long should a guest stay to be considered an unregistered tenant.
 So may the common sense and the table below be your reference point.

 In the usual sense, guests are those who come for a dinner with a bottle of wine and leave the party by midnight pretty much as Cinderella did.
 People who come and stay overnight for a weekend (one weekend), however, can also be referred to the category.